onetoweb/dpd-shipper/docs/index.rst

     // example file to store token data in
     $tokenFile = '/path/to/token.txt';

-    // store acces token if a new token is requested
+    // store access token if a new token is requested
     $client->setUpdateTokenCallback(function(AccessToken $accessToken) use ($tokenFile) {

         // example store token in file